 In 2018, EUA-CDE worked to support and encourage exchange between its members, as well as focus on doctoral education in a globalised world, career development, the well-being of doctoral candidates and interinstitutional collaboration.
 The community's annual thematic workshop was dedicated to "The Impact and Outcomes of Doctoral Education Reform in Europe" (January) and was hosted by University of Malta.
-This was followed by an event in Brussels on "The transformation of doctoral ethics and integrity officers on implementing research ethics and integrity as an integral part of doctoral education.
+This was followed by an event in Brussels on "The transformation of doctoral education: Why it matters for Europe" (March).
+On this occasion, EUA-CDE presented the leaflet "Doctoral Education: Why it matters for Europe".